php-dev-br/laravel-doc-pt-br/passport.md

 <a name="passport-or-sanctum"></a>

-### Passport or Sanctum?
+### Passport Or Sanctum?

 Before getting started, you may wish to determine if your application would be better served by Laravel Passport or [Laravel Sanctum](sanctum.md).
 If your application absolutely needs to support OAuth2, then you should use Laravel Passport.

 However, if you are attempting to authenticate a single-page application, mobile application, or issue API tokens, you should use [Laravel Sanctum](sanctum.md).
 Laravel Sanctum does not support OAuth2; however, it provides a much simpler API authentication development experience.

 <a name="installation"></a>